Raghavendra Math (Mantralayam)

-Shri Raghavendra Math, better known as Rayara Math (popularly known as Shri Raghavendra Swamy Mutt, formerly known as Kumbakonam Math, Vibhudendra Math, Dakshinadi Mutt or Vijayendra Math) is one of the Dvaita Vedanta monasteries (matha) descended from Madhvacharya through Vibudhendra Tirtha (a disciple of Ramchandra Tirtha) and their disciples based in Mantralayam.
+Sri Raghavendra Swamy Mutt, Mantralayam is one of the Dvaita Vedanta monasteries (Matha) descended from Madhvacharya through Sri Jayatirtha further with Vibudhendra Tirtha (a disciple of Ramchandra Tirtha).
 It is one of the three premier monasteries descended in the lineage of Jayatirtha the other two being Uttaradi Math and Vyasaraja Math and are jointly referred as Mathatraya.
 It is the pontiffs and pandits of the Mathatraya that have been the principle architects of post-Madhva Dvaita Vedanta through the centuries.

-Raghavendra Matha is located on the bank of Tungabhadra River in Mantralayam in Adoni taluk of Kurnool district in Andhra Pradesh, India.
+Ramachandra Tirtha's disciples are Vidyanidhi Tirtha and Vibhudendra Tirtha.
+Vidyanidhi Tirtha continued in the lineage of Uttaradi Matha and Vibhudendra Tirtha established Dakshinadi Matha in Kumbhakonam.
+These lineages were formed and continued for the benefit of the Madhva philosophy so that more and more individuals consequently have access to the philosophy and get Upadeśa (spiritual guidance).
+Later this matha came to be known by the name of Kumbhakona Matha.
+After the times of famous Vijayendra Tirtha it came to be known as Vijayendra Math.
+Post the period of Sri Subodhendra Tirtha (1799 - 1835) the mutt was stationed at Nanjanagud, hence it is also known as Nanjanagud Sri Raghavendra Swamy Mutt in later days.
+In recent decades, the mutt has established it headquarters at Mantralayam.
+It is the holy abode of Sri Raghavendra teertha (1621 - 1671) who is one of the prominent personalities in the lineage of Madhvacharya.
+Sri Raghavendra Swami Mutt (the temple and monastery surrounding the burial site of Sri Raghavendra Teertha) is located on the bank of Tungabhadra River in Mantralayam in Adoni taluk of Kurnool district in Andhra Pradesh, India.

 History

-Raghavendra Math is descended from Jagadguru Shri Madhvacharya through Vibhudendra Tirtha.
-The Raghavendra Math was founded by Vibhudendra Tirtha in Kumbhakonam.
+Raghavendra Math is descended from Jagadguru Shri Madhvacharya through Vibhudendra Tirtha and came to existence in 15th century.
+The Raghavendra Math was founded in 15th century by Vibhudendra Tirtha in Kumbhakonam.
 So, earlier the matha was known as Kumbhakonam Matha or Dakshinadi Math and later the matha was made popular as Sri Vijayendra Mutt after Vijayendra Tirtha by Sudhindra Tirtha, a disciple and successor to the pontificate of Kumbakonam Matha.
 After Sudhindra Tirtha his disciple, the most venerated dvaita saint Raghavendra Tirtha continued in the pontifical lineage as the pontiff of the matha.
-The idol of the Moola Rama is worshipped in this Math.
-Its headquarters are now in Mantralayam, Andhra Pradesh, although they used to be in Nanjangud, Karnataka.
-This mutt is highly respected among Hindus all over the world.
-The matha was later named after Raghavendra Tirtha as Raghavendra Matha.
-Other common names still include Dakshinaadi Matha.